fastrgv/Asud/README.md

 -------------------------------------------------------------------------

 ## TBD list:
-* Input puzzle handling is still primitive.
+* Input puzzle handling is primitive.
-* No swordfish or 3Dmedusa, is provided.
-However KeyCell (K-key) will provide another way to eliminate candidates.
-* You will probably find that the sparse user interface works differently than mainstream apps.
-(I was not inclined to purchase a mainstream app for evaluation!)
+* User interface is spartan.
+* Could be better at facilitating the human discovery process.

+## Summary:
+My original intent in writing this app was to avoid the optical drudgery of discovering unique singles or hidden triples/quads.
+But since then I have watched some inspiring videos on how a Sudoku tool could enhance the fun of puzzle solving.
+Watch for future releases!

 ----------------------------------------------